 We have changed how we talk about accessing certain NHS services online.
 We now call this logging in to your NHS account, whether you use the NHS App or the NHS website to do this.
 The services we offer have not changed.

 Your record may contain sensitive information.
 If someone is pressuring you for this information, contact your surgery immediately.

 Requesting access to more information in your record

-If you have access to your GP health record in the NHS App, you’ll be able to see your summary record.
+If you have access to your GP health record in your NHS account, you’ll be able to see your summary record using the NHS App or the NHS website.
 It contains information about your medicines and allergies.